About Us

-What started out as a refuge over 30 years ago has grown expediently to best meet women and children through each stage of the cycle of domestic abuse.
+What began as a small refuge more than 30 years ago has grown into a comprehensive, wraparound service supporting women and children at every stage of their experience of domestic abuse.

 Our Mission

-At Aoibhneas we seek to challenge and eliminate all forms of gender-based violence, including intergenerational abuse, through education and awareness.
+To challenge and eliminate all forms of domestic, sexual, and gender-based violence (DSGBV), including intergenerational abuse, through education, awareness, and advocacy.

-We aim to empower women and children to live in safety and freedom from domestic abuse through the delivery of a range of therapeutic and crisis supports through the expansion of intervention-based accommodation and community services.
+We aim to empower women and children to live in safety and freedom from domestic abuse through the delivery of therapeutic and crisis supports and the expansion of intervention-based accommodation and community services.

 Our Values